chef/chef-web-docs/chef_master/source/workflow.rst

 * Release source code or build artifacts to a repository such as GitHub
 * Push build artifacts to production servers in real time

+.. note:: If you are new to Chef Automate, you can see it in action in the self-paced `Continuous Automation <https://learn.chef.io/tracks/continuous-automation#/>`__ track on Learn Chef.
+There, you'll set up your own Chef Automate installation and a sample application to experiment with.

 Pipelines
 =====================================================
 A pipeline is series of automated and manual quality gates that take software changes from development to delivery.
 The goal of a pipeline is to move changes from your workstation into production quickly and safely.